Expansion of scope of care to address rising burden of NCDs, in addition to Maternal and Child Health services and Communicable Diseases

 Good Governance to strengthen primary care provisions

-Primary Health Care goes beyond first contact care, and is expected to mediate a two-way referral support to higher-level facilities (from 1st level care provider to specialist care and back) and ensure follow-up support for individual and population health interventions
+▪ Comprehensive Primary Healthcare (CPHC) follows a continuum of care approach, providing basic level of preventive, promotive, curative, rehabilitative and palliative care.
+It goes beyond the first contact care, and is expected to mediate a two-way referral support to higher-level facilities, ensure follow-up support for individual and population health interventions

-National Health Policy, 2017 recommended strengthening delivery of Primary Health Care, through establishment of HWCs as the platform to deliver comprehensive Primary Health Care
+▪ National Health Policy 2017 recommended strengthening delivery of Primary Health Care, through establishment of HWCs as the platform to deliver Comprehensive Primary Healthcare, moving away from selective primary healthcare